 Annual Cash Bonus.
-Our annual cash bonus program under our Annual Incentive Plan was established to promote and reward the achievement of key strategic and business goals as well as individual performance and is designed to motivate our executive officers to meet or exceed annual performance goals.
-For fiscal 2020, 50% of the cash bonus awards granted to our named executive officers was based on the achievement of pre-established corporate performance goals and 50% was based on a qualitative assessment of individual performance goals, as follows:
+Our annual cash bonus program under our Annual Incentive Plan was established to promote and reward the achievement of key strategic and business goals as well as individual performance and is designed to motivate our executive officers to meet or exceed annual performance goals and ensure that a portion of each named executive officers' annual compensation is at-risk and dependent on overall company performance.

+For 2021, 50% of the cash bonus awards granted were based on the achievement of pre-established corporate performance goals and 50% were based on a qualitative assessment of individual performance goals.